HayaaQutaishat/01-starting-project-13/README.md

-## Topics :
+## Technologies used :

-Built with React, React redux, Redux Toolkit, Javascript, CSS and HTML.
+- React
+-  React redux
+-  Redux Toolkit

 ## Prerequisites :

 Before you can run this app, you will need to have the following software installed on your machine:

 - Node.js